tedorellana/learning/SAA-C03.md

 ## AWS Network Firewall ##
 - Is a managed firewall service that provides filtering for both inbound and outbound network traffic.
 It allows you to create rules for traffic inspection and filtering, which can help protect your production VPC.

+## Amazon Inspector ##
+For automated security assessment. like known Vulnerability vulnerabilities = Amazon Inspector

 ## Amazon GuardDuty ##
-- Is a threat detection service, not a traffic inspection or filtering service.
+Is a threat detection service, not a traffic inspection or filtering service. malicious activity = Amazon GuardDuty

+## Amazon Detective ##
+Helps you analyze, investigate, and quickly identify the root cause of security findings or suspicious activities.
+Detective automatically collects log data from your AWS resources.

+## Amazon Macie ##
+Is a data security service that discovers sensitive data using machine learning and pattern matching, provides visibility into data security risks, and enables automated protection against those risks.

 ## Traffic Mirroring ##
 - Is a feature that allows you to replicate and send a copy of network traffic from a VPC to another VPC or on-premises location.
 It is not a service that performs traffic inspection or filtering.